risg99/FRHack2024/README.md

 4. Zineddine Tighidet

 ## Setup:
-Ensure that you have python and pip installed on your device.
+Ensure that you have Python and pip package installed on your device.

 Next, install dependencies by running:
    ```bash